A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 Annex L: The Rosetta Stone for Data Teams: Bridging the Gap Between Technicians and Executives

-- Schema as Sovereignty Subtitle: Why Federated Systems Fail at the Seams
+- Schema as Sovereignty: Why Federated Systems Fail at the Seams

 - Field Note: When Everyone Uses the Same Words But Means Different Things: Why Integration Fails When Vocabulary Collapses